awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-jobs-trigger.md

 ## StartTrigger Action \(Python: start\_trigger\)<a name="aws-glue-api-jobs-trigger-StartTrigger"></a>

 Starts an existing trigger\.
-For information about how different types of triggers are started, see [Triggering Jobs](https://docs.aws.amazon.com/glue/latest/dg/trigger-job.html) *AWS Glue Developer Guide*\.
+See [Triggering Jobs](https://docs.aws.amazon.com/glue/latest/dg/trigger-job.html) for information about how different types of trigger are started\.

 **Request**
 + `Name` – *Required:* UTF\-8 string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.